draoZA/homey-matic-master/README.md

 # Credits

 Thank you [@hobbyquaker](https://github.com/hobbyquaker) for your great work on binrpc, xmlrpc, hm-discover and RedMatic.
-This app was build by Time Wendt.
+This app was build by [@twendt](https://github.com/twendt).
 Great job.
 Thanks!

-Changes done by Lars
+All code from [previous repository](https://github.com/twendt/homey-matic).
+So all credits should go to that team.
+Unfortunately @twendt stopped active development.
+There was a pull request that hadn't been actioned after 6 month.
+So I've decided to clone the repository and continue development here.
+Main goal to add a device or two that haven been recently added to the Homematic family but not to this app yet.

 # Change Log